Natalie Cole: Personal life

 Cole was married three times.
-She married Marvin Yancy, songwriter, producer, and former member of the 1970s R&B group The Independents on July 31, 1976.
-She had a son, Robert Adam "Robbie" Yancy (October 14, 1977 – August 14, 2017); he was a musician who toured with her.
+She married Marvin Yancy, songwriter, producer, and former member of the 1970s R&B group The Independents in July 1976 in Chicago.
+She had a son, Robert Adam "Robbie" Yancy (October 14, 1977 – August 14, 2017).
+He was a musician who toured with her.

 Marvin was her producer, and an ordained Baptist minister who helped reintroduce her to religion.
 Under his influence, Cole changed from a lapsed Episcopalian to become a devout Baptist.
-Cole and Yancy were divorced in 1980; Yancy died of a heart attack in 1985, aged 34.
-In 1989, Cole married record producer and former drummer for the band Rufus, Andre Fischer; they were divorced in 1995.
-In 2001, Cole married Bishop Kenneth Dupree; they divorced in 2004.
+Cole and Yancy divorced in 1980.
+Yancy died of a heart attack in 1985, aged 34.

+In 1989, Cole married record producer and former drummer for the band Rufus, Andre Fischer.
+They divorced in 1995.
+In 2001, Cole married Bishop Kenneth Dupree.
+They divorced in 2004.
 In 2017, her son Robbie died of a heart attack, aged 39.

 Cole was active in the Afghan World Foundation cause, supporting Sonia Nassery Cole (no relation).

 Drug use and recovery

 In 2000, Cole released an autobiography, Angel on My Shoulder, which described her battle with drugs during much of her life, including heroin and crack cocaine.
 At one stage of her addiction, Cole worked as a prostitute's tout in order to fund her drug habit.
 Cole said she began recreational drug use while attending the University of Massachusetts Amherst.
 She was arrested in Toronto, Canada, for possession of heroin in 1975.

-Cole spiraled out of control – in this phase of her life there was an incident in which she refused to leave a burning building, and another in which her young son Robert nearly drowned in the family swimming pool while she was on a drug binge.
+Cole spiraled out of control in this phase of her life.
+There was an incident in which she refused to leave a burning building, and another in which her young son Robert nearly drowned in the family swimming pool while she was on a drug binge.
 She entered rehab in 1983.
 Her autobiography was released in conjunction with a made-for-TV movie, Livin' for Love: The Natalie Cole Story, which aired December 10, 2000, on NBC and re-aired October 26, 2011, on Centric TV.